 I am an Associate Professor in International Political Economy.
 Prior to joining the University of Warwick, I studied at the University of Sheffield where I received my PhD in 2008.

 - Political economy of agriculture, food and diet

-The main focus of my research has been the international political economy of sugar.
-My first book Sugar: Refined Power in a Global Regime emerged out of my doctoral research and was shortlisted for the BISA International Political Economy Group book of the year.
-It concerned the governance of the international sugar trade and made two key arguments.
-First, the privileged economic position of the sugar industry had relied on more than just financial ties to politicians; sugar farmers and processors have also used agrarian discourse and strategies of self-organisation to insulate themselves from trade reform (dubbed ‘refined power’).
+The empirical focus of my research has been on the international political economy of sugar.
+Sugar: Refined Power in a Global Regime concerned the governance of the international sugar trade and made two key arguments.
+First, that the privileged economic position of the sugar industry had relied on more than just financial ties to politicians; sugar farmers and processors have also used agrarian discourse and strategies of self-organisation to insulate themselves from trade reform (dubbed ‘refined power’).
 But, second, new international trade agreements have pitted the sugar industry against more powerful fractions of capital, thereby leading to liberalisation and fragmenting the sugar industry as larger businesses began to invest abroad and trans-nationalise ownership (hence the shift to a global regime).

 My next book, Sugar, broadened my investigation of the circulation of the sugar commodity to include its production and consumption.
 Situated in a eco-Marxist framework, it argued that multinational companies have advanced the mass consumption of sweetened snacks in the Global South and underpinned a new wave of foreign investment in sugar production.
 The expansion of large-scale and highly-industrialised farms across Latin America, Asia and Africa has kept the price of sugar down whilst pushing workers out of jobs and rural dwellers off the land.
 However, it also identified counter-movements to these practices.
 Health advocates warning against costly diseases like diabetes, trade unions fighting for better pay, and local residents campaigning for a cleaner environment have all re-shaped the way sugar is consumed and produced; typically by challenging the profit-driven nature of food and farming itself.
 Here is my overview of the book's approach.